SachsLab/NeuroportDBS/docs/for-developers.md

 ### Playback XDF file

-If you have a correctly formatted file, it may be enough to use [XDFStreamer](https://github.com/labstreaminglayer/App-XDFStreamer).
+If you have a correctly formatted file, it may be enough to use [pyxdf playback](https://github.com/xdf-modules/pyxdf/blob/main/pyxdf/examples/playback_lsl.py).

 TODO: More instructions needed.